jsakamoto/Toolbelt.Blazor.HotKeys/README.md

 ## Supported Blazor versions

 "Blazor WebAssembly App (client-side) HotKeys" ver.8.x supports Blazor WebAssembly App version **3.1.0 preview 1, or later.**
+Of course, Blazor WebAssembly v.3.2 Official release version is also supported.

 ## How to install and use?